Ingrid Park

 Ingrid Park (born February 1971) is a New Zealand television actress.
 She began her acting career in 1998 appearing in the New Zealand television soap opera series Shortland Street.

 Early life and career breakthrough

 Ingrid was born in 1971 in Pahiatua and was raised in Palmerston North.
-She studied engineering before making her breakthrough television series debut in the 1998 series, Storylines of Shortland Street and also later went onto play the extended role of Dr. Mackenzie Choat in 1999 series, Storylines of Shortland Street.

-After gaining fame for playing the role of Dr. Mackenzie Choat in the 1998 series, Storylines of Shortland Street; she also went onto appear in notable television films including Big Fire, Raising Waylon, Spies and Lies.
+She studied engineering before making her breakthrough television series debut as Dr. Mackenzie Choatin the 1998-1999 run of Shortland Street.
+She went on to appear in notable television films including Big Fire, Raising Waylon, Spies and Lies.
 Avalon High and Bloodlines.
-She extended her television acting career through the 2008 series Go Girls which went onto become one of the successful TV series in New Zealand and appeared in all five season of the series as Britta's mother in the supportive role.
+She extended her television acting career through the 2008 series Go Girls which became one of the most successful TV series in New Zealand — she appeared in all five season of the series in the supporting role of Britta's mother.